yzbeji/JSON-Parser-C-/README.md

 `./vcpkg install gtest`
 `./vcpkg integrate install`

-Tip: Just to be sure it was installed succesfully, run fast `./vcpkg list` and look for gtest.
-Great, one more step to compile and combine all headers blah blah..
+Tip: Just to be sure it was installed succesfully, run fast `./vcpkg list` and look for gtest. \n Great, one more step to compile and combine all headers blah blah..
 I used CMake, so, yeah, you'll need also CMake.
 (Promise it'll be the last one):
 `./vcpkg install cmake`